piccolo-orm/piccolo_web/image/app/content/md/posts/improving_tab_completion_in_python_libraries.md

-# Improving tab completion in Python
+# Improving tab completion in Python libraries

 One of the main design goals for [Piccolo](https://github.com/piccolo-orm/piccolo) is to support tab completion as fully as possible.